 This course continues the study of the figure, with focus on a more sophisticated use of materials and the study of anatomy.
+Prerequisite(s): FA 131.

 FA 141 - Drawing I

 This course introduces drawing with an emphasis on developing perceptual skills.
 Line, value, placement, and perspective with still life and interiors as subjects are studied.
 Black-and-white materials are used.